guptamohit004/number-to-words/README.md

 ## ⭐ Getting started

-Import the `convertTime` function and use it:
+Import the `numberToWords` function and use it:

 ```js
 import { numberToWords } from "https://deno.land/x/number-to-words/mod.js";